EightFold24/pwa-training/6-data-storage/03-indexeddb/README.md

     - To search by an object field, create an index.
 5. If the data does not fit in memory, use a cursor.

-Here's a small demo app:
+See the small demo app in books.view:

-[codetabs src="books" current="index.html"]